cincanproject/cincan-command/docs/index.rst

 **Note**: Make sure ``Docker`` is running when you use the ``cincan`` command.

-See more examples in the :ref:`advanced_usage` section.
+See more examples in the :ref:`commands` section.

 ..
 Indices and tables
 .. ==================